 UNDG Dialogues on the implementation of the post-2015 development agenda

 Six dialogues have continued the global conversation which involved in 2013 almost two million people around the world to identify priorities for the future development framework.
 While the first round of UNDG post-2015 consultations focused on "what" should go in the new agenda, this second round focuses on "how" the new agenda should be implemented.
 More information about the dialogues

 UNV supported countries organizing national dialogues through its Field Units in Bangladesh, Cambodia, Cameroon, Colombia, Ecuador, Ghana, Guatemala, Indonesia, Jordan, Kosovo, Kyrgyzstan, Lesotho, Peru, Tunisia, Turkey and Zambia.
 UNV's contribution to the dialogues is summarized in a preliminary report.

 UNV co-led the thematic dialogues on Partnerships with Civil Society and other actors, together with UNFPA, UN Millennium Campaign and UN-NGLS

 The dialogues on Partnerships with Civil Society provided a way to broaden the concept of partnerships to include partnerships with civil society that result in positive gains for society, are respectful of human rights and sustainability, and ensure and enhance transparency and accountability of the actors involved.
 They also allowed to reflect the many ways in which civil society engages with States, including on social, economic and political inequalities and injustices; advocating for progressive policy outcomes; providing expertise in implementing programmes on the ground; and/or monitoring the implementation of States' commitments.

-Countries hosting national dialogues on Partnerships with Civil Society include Cambodia, Colombia, Indonesia, Jordan, Lesotho, St. Lucia and Tunisia.
+National dialogues on Partnerships with Civil Society were held in Cambodia, Colombia, Indonesia, Jordan, Lesotho, St. Lucia and Tunisia.

 - showcased during a high-level global meeting (Siem Reap, Cambodia, 20-21 October 2014)